How Do Search Engines Rank Websites? Google and Current SEO

 When search engine marketers perform on page optimization, they are usually trying to help the site rank for 2-4 word keyword combinations.
 These keywords are used in various places within the web page such as headings (H1, H2, etcs.), paragraphs, lists, image alt data and meta data.

-Meta data includes the page title that is found in the tag in the website’s HTML code.
-The meta description is found in the tag.
+Meta data includes the page title that is found in the

 The title is displayed in the browse tab and is the link listed in search engines.
 The meta description is a brief summary of the page you provide that is approximately 160 characters.
 This description is normally found as part of the search listing, but google will often use a snippet of the web page as seen below.